highlight-run/docs/sdk-docs/client.md

 <section className="section">
   <div className="left">
     <h3>H.toggleSessionFeedbackModal</h3>
-    <p>Calling this will toggle the visibility of the feedback modal.</p>
+    <p>Calling this will toggle the visibility of the feedback modal.
+You can learn more in [User Feedback](/product-features/user-feedback).</p>
   </div>
   <div className="right">
     <code>